Japanese Primer

 Another option to bootstrap your vocabulary is to study vocabulary sets made for the early levels of the Japanese Language Proficiency Test (JLPT).
 Level N5 will have elementary vocabulary, level N4 will have more advanced vocabulary, etc., through level N1.
 N5 and perhaps N4 should be sufficient to bootstrap your basic vocabulary enough to transition to consuming source material.

-A sentence card entry in your spaced repetition tool may look like the following, where "L1" is English and "L2" is Japanese.
+A sentence card entry in your spaced repetition tool may look like the following, where "L1" is your native language and "L2" is your target language.

 Question: